xregistry/spec/core/spec.md

 preceding item MUST appear at least once.
 The presence of the `#` character means the remaining portion of the line is a comment.
 Whitespace characters in the JSON snippets are used for readability and are not normative.

+When HTTP query parameters are discussed, they are presented as `?NAME` where `NAME` is the name of the query parameter.

 Use of the words `GROUP` and `RESOURCE` are meant to represent the singular form of a Group and Resource type being used.
 While `GROUPS` and `RESOURCES`